urjiiko1/FUTURE_DS_01/README.md

 📁📂📊 PROJECT FILES 📋📈

- `Business_Sales_Dashboard.pbix`: This is the Power BI Desktop file holding all the magic – your data model, reports, and the interactive dashboard! 📁✨
+ `Business_Sales_Dashboard.pbix`: This is the Power BI Desktop file holding all the magic –  data model, reports, and the interactive dashboard! 📁✨

  `Ecommerce Sales Prediction_Data.xlsx`: The raw e-commerce sales dataset that fueled all this awesome analysis! 📊📈